liferay/liferay-docs/develop/learning-paths/mobile/articles/05-appendix/01-getting-started-mobile-sdk.markdown

 [article on creating the Android project](/develop/learning-paths/mobile/-/knowledge_base/6-2/creating-the-android-project) through the
 [article on authenticating with Login Screenlet](/develop/learning-paths/mobile/-/knowledge_base/6-2/using-login-screenlet-for-authentication).
-When you finish, return here to resume this portion of the Learning Path.
-Next, you'll use the Guestbook Mobile SDK to retrieve guestbooks.
+In the article on designing your app, skip to the end and create `GuestbooksActivity`.
+Once you've authenticated with Login Screenlet, return here to resume this portion of the Learning Path.
+You'll then use the Guestbook Mobile SDK to retrieve guestbooks.
+This is covered next.